NannyML/nannyml/docs/how_it_works/chunking_data.rst

 Impact of Chunk Size on Reliability of Results
 ----------------------------------------------

-Small sample size strongly affects the reliability of any ML or statistical analysis.
+Small sample size strongly affects the reliability of any ML or statistical monitored.
 NannyML allows splitting data into chunks in different ways to let users choose chunks that are meaningful for them.